-Cleaning escalators and moving walkways
+Cleaning Escalators and Moving Walkways

-Escalators and moving walkways are a common sight in shopping centres, airports, railway stations and other public buildings.
+Escalators and moving walkways are a common sight in shopping centers, airports, railway stations, and other public buildings.
 The task of cleaning these is often put on the back burner, but over time stubborn dirt builds up, some of which leaves sticky residues.
 To keep escalators and moving walkways looking as good as new and to give visitors a pleasant impression, they need to be cleaned regularly.
-Escalator cleaners are a practical solution that minimise the need for manual work.
+Escalator cleaners are a practical solution that minimize the need for manual work.

 Escalator cleaners can be used to efficiently and thoroughly remove dirt from the treads of escalators and moving walkways.
 Working systematically with the machine's powerful suction ensures that the necessary cleaning result is achieved quickly without damaging the electronics.

-Cleaning the treads of escalators and moving walkways should take place at off-peak times, i.e. with little or no public traffic.
+Cleaning the treads of escalators and moving walkways should take place at off-peak times, when there is little to no public traffic.
 Before work can begin, the area must be cordoned off with barrier tape, posters or signs to prevent accidents.
 Work is carried out from the bottom of the escalator, while it runs upwards away from the machine.
-The same applies to moving walkways – if the running direction is not correct, it must be changed.
+The same applies to moving walkways.
+If the running direction is not correct, it must be changed.

 In the next step, a profile template is used to check which manufacturer the escalator or moving walkway is made by.
 Why?
 Because the water used for cleaning must not be allowed to reach the electronics under the escalator or moving walkway.
 Escalator cleaners have inlet combs that seal the space between the grooves to keep water out, and these must fit each model exactly.
 Once it has been established which comb is required, it can be easily retrofitted on the machine.